epistemex/dashboard/README.md

 	db.add({..., callback: myHandler});

+You can define custom parent element to attach the controls to.
+A document fragment can be used as well for storage and later attached to the DOM.

+	var db = new Dashboard({ parent: myParentElement });
+    ...

+or add individual controls to different panels:

+	db.add( {...}, panel1 );
+	db.add( {...}, panel2 );

 Groups
 ------

-Groups are straight forward to set up - just make a group type and provide same definition types for its items property:
+Groups are straight forward to set up - just make a group type and add controls to it:

     db.add({type: "group", label: "My group", collapsed: true, items: [ {type: "slider"  , label: "My Slider", ...},